Stephen Hawking: Medal for Science Communication

 Hawking was a member of the advisory board of the Starmus Festival, and had a major role in acknowledging and promoting science communication.
 The Stephen Hawking Medal for Science Communication is an annual award initiated in 2016 to honour members of the arts community for contributions that help build awareness of science.
-Recipients receive a medal bearing a portrait of Hawking by Alexei Leonov, and the other side represents an image of Leonov himself performing the first spacewalk along with an image of the "Red Special", the guitar of Queen musician and astrophysicist Brian May (with music being another major component of the Starmus Festival).
+Recipients receive a medal bearing a portrait of Hawking by Alexei Leonov, and the other side represents an image of Leonov himself performing the first spacewalk along with an image of the "Red Special", the guitar of Brian May (with music being another major component of the Starmus Festival).

 The Starmus III Festival in 2016 was a tribute to Stephen Hawking and the book of all Starmus III lectures, "Beyond the Horizon", was also dedicated to him.
-The first recipients of the medals, which were awarded at the festival, were chosen by Hawking himself.
-They were composer Hans Zimmer, physicist Jim Al-Khalili, and the science documentary Particle Fever.
+The first recipients of the medals, which were awarded at the festival, were chosen by Hawking himself: composer Hans Zimmer, physicist Jim Al-Khalili, and the science documentary film Particle Fever (2013).